uofu-emb/rtos/labs/1.rtos/README.md

 Commit it to source control.

 Work with another group.
 Follow their test plan.
-Discuss with them your experence.
+Discuss with them your experience.
 Was there anything unclear or missing?
 Does the plan describe the behavior of the system correctly?
 Are there any edge cases the test plan would miss?
 How long does it take to go through the test plan?

 #### Automated Testing Strategy